dhall-lang/dhall-lang/standard/shift.md

 # Shift

-Dhall allows variables to reference shadowed variables of the same name using De Bruijn indices.
-For example:

-                                  ┌──refers to──┐
-                                  │             │
-                                  ↓             │
-    λ(x : Type) → λ(y : Type) → λ(x : Type) → x@0

-      ┌────────────────refers to────────────────┐
-      │                                         │
-      ↓                                         │
-    λ(x : Type) → λ(y : Type) → λ(x : Type) → x@1

-`x@n` refers to the "nth" bound variable named `x` counting outwards from where the variable is referenced.

-If a variable does not specify the De Bruijn index (i.e. just `x`) then the De Bruijn index defaults to 0 (i.e. `x@0`), like this:

-                                  ┌─refers to─┐
-                                  │           │
-                                  ↓           │
-    λ(x : Type) → λ(y : Type) → λ(x : Type) → x

 Dhall uses a shift function internally to avoid variable capture in the implementation of De Bruijn indices.
 This function increases or decreases the indices of free variables within an expression.